CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 You may only play a hazard long-event during your opponent's movement/hazard phase.
 Its card and effects remain in play until your opponent's next long-event phase or until otherwise discarded.

 **Permanent-event** — The effects of a resource permanent-event are immediately implemented.
 Its effects last until the card is discarded.
-Certain effects can cause a permanent-event to be discarded.
+Certain effects can cause a permanent-event to be discarded. <span id="page32" class="page-number">32</span>

 # • PART II •<br/>THE STANDARD RULES